 Under the provisions of the Pension Protection Act of 2006, the need of the employee also may include the need of the employee's non-spouse, non-dependent beneficiary.

 Whether a need is immediate and heavy depends on the facts and circumstances.
-Certain expenses are deemed to be immediate and heavy, including: (1) certain medical expenses; (2) costs relating to the purchase of a principal residence; (3) tuition and related educational fees and expenses; (4) payments necessary to prevent eviction from, or foreclosure on, a principal residence; (5) burial or funeral expenses; and (6) certain expenses for the repair of damage to the employee's principal residence.
+Certain expenses are deemed to be immediate and heavy, including: (1) certain medical expenses; (2) costs relating to the purchase of a principal residence; (3) tuition and related educational fees and expenses; (4) payments necessary to prevent eviction from, or foreclosure on, a principal residence; (5) burial or funeral expenses; and (6) certain expenses for the repair of damage to the employee's principal residence that would qualify for the casualty deduction under IRC Section 165.
 Expenses for the purchase of a boat or television would generally not qualify for a hardship distribution.
 A financial need may be immediate and heavy even if it was reasonably foreseeable or voluntarily incurred by the employee.

-A distribution is deemed necessary to satisfy an immediate and heavy financial need of an employee if: (1) the employee has obtained all other currently available distributions and loans under the plan and all other plans maintained by the employer; and (2) the employee is prohibited, under the terms of the plan or an otherwise legally enforceable agreement, from making elective contributions and employee contributions to the plan and all other plans maintained by the employer for at least 6 months after receipt of the hardship distribution.
-(Reg. §1.401(k)-1(d)(3)(iv)(E))
+A distribution is deemed necessary to satisfy an immediate and heavy financial need of an employee if the employee has obtained all other currently available distributions the plan and all other plans maintained by the employer.
+Under the proposed regulations, effective January 1, 2019, a plan administrator has the option of including or excluding the requirement that the employee first obtain a plan loan prior to requesting a hardship distribution.

 A hardship distribution may not exceed the amount of the employee's need.
 However, the amount required to satisfy the financial need may include amounts necessary to pay any taxes or penalties that may result from the distribution.

 However, an employee is not required to take counterproductive actions.
 For example, the need for funds to purchase a principal residence cannot reasonably be relieved by a plan loan if the loan would disqualify the employee from obtaining other necessary financing.
-(Reg. §1.401(k)-1(d)(3)(iv)(D))
+(Reg.
+Section 1.401(k)-1(d)(3)(iv)(D))

 If your 401(k) plan made hardship distributions more than your plan allowed, find out how you can correct this mistake.

-After an employee receives a hardship distribution of elective contributions from his or her 401(k) plan, generally the employee will be prohibited from making elective contributions and employee contributions to the plan and all other plans maintained by the employer for at least 6 months after receipt of the hardship distribution.
+Under the proposed regulations effective January 1, 2019, it is optional to prohibit an employee from making elective contributions and employee contributions to the plan and all other plans maintained by the employer for at least 6 months after receipt of the hardship distribution.
+Under the proposed regulations effective January 1, 2020, the 6-month suspension from making elective contributions is no longer allowed.

 Hardship distributions are includible in gross income unless they consist of designated Roth contributions.
 In addition, they may be subject to an additional tax on early distributions of elective contributions.
 Unlike loans, hardship distributions are not repaid to the plan.
 Thus, a hardship distribution permanently reduces the employee's account balance under the plan.